arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 Execute-Scripts $oracleStagingFolder $logon
 ```

 Now we have created the PowerShell to deploy the Oracle changes there are two more problems we need to solve.
 The first thing we need is an extra script which compiles all the invalid objects in the schema.
 Objects will go invalid if you deploy them in the wrong order.
 I sure did not want to make a hardcoded list of the correct order of objects.
 A schema compile does figure out the correct order and make the invalid objects valid again.

+## Oracle scripts

 In the root Oracle folder, I have added a SQL file with just one line, to compile all the objects within the schema.
 Because it is in the root folder, it will be executed after all the objects are deployed.